Commercial Strategy 2021-2026

 Covid-19

 As this strategy was being developed, Wales and the rest of the world was hit by the Covid-19 pandemic.
-The ultimate impact of this disease on the economy is yet to be fully determined and it will certainly impact different industries in different ways.
-NRW is committed to working smarter so that we can engage and contribute to the Welsh economy and focus on a green recovery.
+The ultimate impact of this disease on the economy is still yet to be fully determined.
+NRW is committed to working smarter so that we can engage and contribute to the Welsh economy and focus on a green and just recovery.
 We also need to ensure that we are building resilience in our offering and markets, so that we can mitigate against future stresses to the economy.

 EU exit